 Using a DSLR and Telescope

-A telescope can provide an up-close view of the eclipsed moon, and will allow you to take pictures of the moon using your camera or smartphone.
-The prime focus method of astrophotography is best, as the camera sensors focal plane is aligned with the telescope.
-You can directly attach a DSLR camera using a T-Ring adapter to utilize the telescopes native focal length.
+A DSLR camera (or mirrorless camera) and telescope can provide an up-close view of the eclipsed moon in detail.
+The prime focus method of astrophotography is best, as the camera sensor’s focal plane is aligned with the telescope.
+You can directly attach a DSLR camera using a T-Ring adapter (see below) to utilize the telescope’s native focal length.

 A DSLR camera and T-Ring Adapter attached to a telescope

 If your goal is to capture an up-close view of the moon during the eclipse, there are many benefits to this technique.
-A small refractor telescope will have the adequate amount of focal length (magnification), offer precision focus, and a stable base to attach to an equatorial telescope mount.
+A small refractor telescope will have an adequate amount of focal length (magnification), offer precision focus, and have a stable base to attach to an equatorial telescope mount.

 To record the lunar eclipse with a DSLR camera, no filters are necessary.
 A stock DSLR camera is best as the additional wavelengths available with a modified camera are unused in moon photography.